 When specific weather events occur in the fall, STERP volunteers walk the beach to search in the seaweed piles for post hatchlings (aka “washbacks”), in order to find and rescue them.
 In 2016, we had a major event following hurricane Mathew.
 Over 2000 were found along our beaches.
 In most cases, they were found along the beaches and not in seaweed (Sargassam), which was unusual.

 Volunteers take the post hatchlings to designated drop-off locations.
 The volunteers will also educate the beach-going public on sea turtle’s do’s and don’ts, using Sea Turtle Education Cards.

-Volunteers may assist with transporting sea turtles to rehab facilities at Brevard Zoo, Sea World, Ponce Inlet, Mote and other locations using either their own vehicle (must be enclosed) or our mini-van.
-We utilize STERP volunteers when we have other major events such as cold stuns and educational projects.
-Many of our volunteers have been added to the Stranding and Salvage Permit allowing them to work with all sea turtles and some are now members of the Board of Directors.
+Volunteers may assist with transporting sea turtles to rehab facilities at Brevard Zoo, Sea World, Ponce Inlet, Mote and other locations, using either their own vehicles (must be enclosed) or our mini-van.
+We utilize STERP volunteers when we have other major events, such as cold stuns and educational projects.
+Many of our volunteers have been added to the Stranding and Salvage Permit, allowing them to work with all types of sea turtles in need, and some are now members of the Board of Directors.
 This is also a great opportunity to involve the entire family.
 Training for this program needs to be completed annually.